ibrahim-mohd/Add-NME-ACE-residues-to-protein-terminal-residues/README.md

 2. If there is no `OXT`,  the `N` atom is connected to the backbone `C` along the vector connecting the backbone `C` position and the mid-point of `CA` and `O` atoms of the backbone.
 ### To add ACE
 1. The first carbon of ACE is connected to the backbone `N` and along the vector connecting backbone `CA` and `N` atoms.
 2. To add the other carbon and oxygen of ACE, we imagine the backbone `N`, the other carbon and oxygen to be the vertices of an equilateral triangle with the previously added carbon as the centroid of the triangle.
-The vertices of other two vertices given one vertex ($x_a, y_a, z_a$) and centroid ($x_g, y_g, z_g$) of an equilateratl triangle is obtained as:
+The coordinates of other two vertices given one vertex ($x_a, y_a, z_a$) and centroid ($x_g, y_g, z_g$) of an equilateratl triangle is obtained as:

   First vertex: